syncfusion-content/asp.netmvc-docs/aspnetmvc/PercentageTextBox/Behavior-Settings.md

 {% endhighlight %}

-Output of PercentageTextBox when ShowSpinButton is “False”.
+Output of PercentageTextBox when ShowSpinButton is “false”.